Shakthivelms8/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Close **Visual Studio Code**.

-## Execute SQL queries and measure their request unit charge
+### Task 3: Execute SQL queries and measure their request unit charge

 Before you modify the indexing policy, first, you will run a few sample SQL queries to get a baseline request unit charge expressed in RUs.